henrik/bookmarks_bar_keyboard_shortcuts/README.markdown

 Chrome/Chromium extension.

-Trigger the first ten Bookmarks Bar items with Ctrl+1 through Ctrl+0.
+Trigger the first ten Bookmarks Bar items with Ctrl+1 through Ctrl+0 (OS X) or Alt+1 through Alt+0 (Windows and Linux).

 Developed against Chromium 4.0.267.0 on OS X.

 ## TODO:

-* Show number in bookmarks bar when holding Ctrl?
+* Show number in bookmarks bar when holding modifier?
 * Configurable modifier?
 * Support opening in new tab?
 In foreground or background?
 * Support more than 10 items?